gremlation/ComfyUI-JMESPath/README.md

 # ComfyUI-JMESPath

-A ComfyUI node that tuns a JMESPath query against input JSON and outputs the result.
+A ComfyUI node that runs a JMESPath query against input JSON and outputs the result.

 ![A screenshot showing usage of the node.](docs/workflow.png)